-ESS2 categorizes the workers into: direct workers, contracted workers, community workers, migrant workers and primary supply workers, of which all the categories are relevant except the community workers.
+ESS2 categorizes the workers into: direct workers, contracted workers, community workers, foreign workers and primary supply workers, of which all the categories are relevant except the community workers.
 These procedures elaborate how the project workers will be managed, in accordance with the requirements of national law and ESS 2.
-The procedures will address the way in which this ESS will apply to different categories of project workers including direct workers, and sets out the requirements for third parties to manage their workers.
+The procedures will address the way in which this ESS will apply to different categories of project workers including direct workers and sets out the requirements for third parties to manage their workers.

-Direct Workers: include the MSE civil servants, staff as well as consultants at the PIU.
+Direct Workers: include the MSE civil servants, staff as well as consultants at the PIU and R&D grantee workers.
 The PIU will be established within the MSE.

 MSE staff who are working on the project will remain civil servants and therefore subject to the terms and conditions of their existing public sector employment agreements.
-Additional staff and consultants will be hired for institutional capacity strengthening to perform specialized tasks at the PIU.